 A company cannot survive without an able owner or manager at the helm.
 In the event of a key person’s sudden death, illness, or retirement, businesses are often left scrambling to find a suitable replacement.

 An attorney with expertise in business and estate planning can help owners and shareholders establish a plan that facilitates a smooth transition.
 Business success plans are customarily created after employees, coworkers, shareholders and family members have been consulted and goals for the future of the company have been outlined.
 Succession planning can be tailor-made to fit any business model and should address a number of issues.
 With so many factors to consider, it is important that you consult an experienced business planning attorney who can help protect your interests.

 Starting a business requires thorough planning.
 Our firm assists business owners in the formation of legally sound business entities and helps entrepreneurs develop business strategies that help them achieve their goals.
+With customers increasingly wanting to make cashless payments, getting the cheapest card machine has also never been more important.
 We advise on the business startup and formation process as well as issues related to selection of entity type and jurisdiction, including:

 In consultation with business owners, we review, draft and negotiate contracts related to various business activities, including: